Chris Brown, Lil Wayne Associate Convicted In Miami Drug Sting

 A Miami music producer with purported ties to rap stars Chris Brown and Lil Wayne could face life in prison after being convicted of running a drug ring largely catering to the hip hop community.

-The Miami Herald reports Harrison Garcia, the self-professed “CEO of Purple Drank,” was found guilty of five felony counts on Monday and is slated to be formally sentenced on June 3.
+The Miami Herald reported that Harrison Garcia, the self-professed “CEO of Purple Drank,” was found guilty of five felony counts on Monday and is slated to be formally sentenced on June 3.

 Throughout the proceedings, attorneys for Garcia, also known as Cuban Harry, insisted that he did live the flashy lifestyle prosecutors insisted he did and only boasted of such an existence to build street cred for his tough guy social media persona.